What is Drug Detox?

 - Remove all traces of harmful and addictive substances from the body

-- The level of your drug usage (the amount that you consume, and the frequency of your and drug consumption)
+- The level of your drug use (the amount you consume and how frequently)

 - The seriousness of your withdrawal symptoms

-- Your overall physical functioning and medical history
+- Your overall physical health and medical history

-Drug Detox and withdrawal may seem to be an overwhelming and daunting prospect.
-However, at Priory, our specialist detox teams are dedicated to minimising the impact of your drug withdrawal symptoms, and offer you the expert service that you require for a successful and long-lasting recovery.
+Drug detox and withdrawal may seem overwhelming.
+However, at Priory, our specialist detox teams are dedicated to minimising the impact of your drug withdrawal symptoms, and offer you the expert service you need for successful and long-lasting addiction recovery.